lararosekelley/licenser/README.md

 If you're like me and don't change your name very often, you can save time by creating a config file in your home directory.

-It needs to look like this:
+It needs to look something like this:

 ```json
 {